Buckland Village, Surrey Buckland Windmill Buckland Windmill Vanes

 Schemes 6, 8, 10, 11, 12, 13, 14 and 16 have already been delivered.
 SCC Highways hopes to implement schemes 3, 4, 7 and 9 during the 25/26 financial year.

+This current element of the road safety improvements involves amendments to the road markings to implement changes intended to improve road safety.
 Brief detail of the work is included on the Surrey Roadworks Roadmap.
-Additional guidance including a draft copy of a letter that will be hand delivered to residents and businesses immediately alongside the A25 has been shared via Buckland’s village email group.
-The work will be completed in blocks, the 32 bus will continue to operate to an unchanged timetable and access will be maintained for local residents and businesses.
+Additional guidance including a copy of the letter that was hand delivered to residents and businesses immediately alongside the A25 was shared via Buckland’s village email group.

 The SCC Road Safety Team has advised the work will consist of: